An O(log n)-Approximation Algorithm for (p,q)-Flexible Graph Connectivity via Independent Rounding: Introduction

+denote the minimum cut of $H$.
+Note that $\lambda(H) > 0$ if and only if $(V,F)$ is connected.
+For any $\alpha \geq 1$, we say that $\emptyset \neq R \subsetneq V$ is an $\alpha$-approximate min-cut of $H$ whenever $\sum_{e \in F \cap \delta(R)} u_e \leq \alpha \cdot \lambda(H)$ holds.
+In a seminal work, Karger \cite{Karger93} showed that the number of $\alpha$-approximate min-cuts is $O(n^{2\alpha})$; the same work also gives a randomized polynomial-time algorithm to enumerate all $\alpha$-approximate min-cuts, with high probability, in $n^{O(\alpha)}$ time.
+Subsequently, Nagamochi, Nishimura, and Ibaraki \cite{NagamochiNI97} gave a deterministic enumeration algorithm in $n^{O(\alpha)}$ time.
+Very recently, Beideman, Chandrasekaran, and Wang \cite{BeidemanCW23} showed that any $\alpha$-approximate min-cut (of a connected graph) is the unique minimum $(S,T)$-terminal cut for some subsets $S$ and $T$ of vertices each of size at most $\lfloor 2 \alpha \rfloor + 1$.
+This elegant characterization lends itself to a simple deterministic enumeration of all approximate min-cuts.
+We paraphrase their main theorem for our purposes.

+\begin{theorem}[Follows from Theorem~1.1 and Remark~1.1 in \cite{BeidemanCW23}] For any capacitated graph $H$ with nonzero $\lambda(H)$ and for any $\alpha \geq 1$, all $\alpha$-approximate min-cuts of $H$ can be enumerated in deterministic $n^{O(\alpha)}$ time. \end{theorem}

-\begin{theorem}[\cite{Karger93}] For any $\alpha \geq 1$, any capacitated network has at most $O(n^{2\alpha})$ $\alpha$-approximate minimum cuts. \end{theorem} This paper also gave a randomized polynomial-time algorithm to enumerate all near-minimum cuts with high probability.
-Subsequently, Nagamochi et al. \cite{NagamochiNI97} gave a deterministic $n^{O(\alpha)}$-time algorithm to enumerate all $\alpha$-approximate minimum cuts.
-These results are applied several times in our proofs.
-First, in Lemma~\ref{lem:feasibilitycheck}, to check the feasibility of a candidate $\pqfgc$ solution by relating it to an instance of the $\capkecss$ problem; see \cite{BCHI23} for more details.
-Next, in our separation oracle for checking if a candidate fractional solution is feasible to the LP relaxation (see Lemma~\ref{lem:seporacle}).
-Last, in the proof of the rounding result (Theorem~\ref{thm:rounding}), where we use a union-bound argument over all cuts to show that the output of our algorithm is feasible with constant probability.
+\Cref{nearmincuts} with $\alpha = O(1)$ is applied several times in our proofs.
+First, in \Cref{feascheck}, to check the feasibility of a candidate $\pqfgc$ solution by relating it to an instance of the $\capkecss$ problem; see \cite{BCHI24} for more details.
+Second, in our separation oracle for checking if a candidate fractional solution is feasible for the LP relaxation (see \Cref{seporacle}).
+Third, in the proof of the rounding result (\Cref{rounding}), where we use a union-bound argument over all cuts to show that the output of our algorithm is feasible with constant probability. \Cref{nearmincuts} with $\alpha = O(\ell)$ is used in Section~\ref{extension} while deriving results for the more general $\vfgc$ problem.